Yoast/wordpress-seo/readme.txt

 = 12.5.0 =
 Release Date: November 12th, 2019

+Enhancements:

+* Updated banners to new assistant style.

 Bugfixes:

 * Fixes a bug for terms where keywords and snippet preview data would be synced across all languages in a MultilingualPress multisite environment.